mbruel/ngPost/README.md

 // automated posting (scanning and/or monitoring)
 	--auto             : parse directory and post every file/folder separately.
 You must use --compress, should add --gen_par2, --gen_name and --gen_rar
 	--monitor          : monitor directory and post every new file/folder.
 You must use --compress, should add --gen_par2, --gen_name and --gen_rar
-	--del              : delete file/folder once posted.
+	--rm_posted        : delete file/folder once posted.
 You must use --auto or --monitor with this option.

 // quick posting (several files/folders)
 	-i or --input      : input file to upload (single file or directory), you can use it multiple times